-As noted by Kuligowski and Peacock (2005), a wide variety of computational tools for egress simulation are available; however, human and crowd behaviors are often ignored and group effects on evacuation patterns are seldom explored (Challenger et al. 2009; Aguirre et al. 2011).
-Only recently have efforts been attempted to incorporate social behaviors into egress simulations.
-For example, Tsai et al. (2011) implemented exit knowledge, families, and emotional contagion on evacuation and evaluated the impacts of emotional and informational interactions between agents.
-Similarly, Aguirre et al. (2011) described an agent-based model that attempts to implement the prosocial model in simulating emergency evacuations.
-Features, such as leaders and followers within a group, have been implemented to simulate population at a group level and observe emergent patterns as a result of social relationships.
-Our model extends the notion of preexisting social relationships by defining groups with several salient attributes, such as intimacy level and group influence.
+As noted by Kuligowski and Peacock (2005), a wide variety of computational tools for egress simulation 133 134 are available; however, human and crowd behaviors are often ignored and group effects on evacuation patterns are seldom explored (Challenger et al., 2009; Aguirre et al., 2011).
+Only recently have efforts been 135 attempted to incorporate social behaviors into egress simulations.
+For example, Tsai et al. (2011) 136 implemented exit knowledge, families, and emotional contagion on evacuation and evaluated the impacts 137 138 of emotional and informational interactions between agents.
+Similarly, Aguirre et al. (2011) described an 139 agent-based model which attempts to implement the pro social model in simulating emergency evacuations.
+Features, such as leaders and followers within a group, have been implemented to simulate population at a 140 group level and observe emergent patterns as a result of social relationships.
+Our model extends the notion 141 of pre-existing social relationships by defining groups with several salient attributes, such as intimacy level and group influence.
 Furthermore, we incorporate the effect of neighboring crowds on individuals and investigate crowd behaviors, such as herding, on the evacuation patterns.

-2.3 Model of spatial representation in simulations
+2.3.
+Model of spatial representation in simulations

-People's knowledge and memory of a space has a significant effect on their route choices.
-For example, when the desirable destinations (such as the entrance of the building) are not immediately visible, people refer to external information (such as signage) or memory of a specific route (such as following the paths which they traveled before) to determine their travel directions (Gärling et al. 1986).
-Moreover, researchers in environmental and cognitive psychology have argued that evacuees use their perceptions to guide their navigation (Gärling et al. 1986; Turner and Penn 2002).
-With proper spatial representation of the environment, Turner and Penn (2002) have shown that natural human movement can be reproduced in simulations without the needs to assign the agents with extra information about the location of destination and escape route.
+147 People's knowledge and memory of a space has a significant effect on their route choices.
+For example, when the desirable destinations (such as the entrance of the building) are not immediately visible, people 148 refer to external information (such as signage) or memory of a specific route (such as following the paths 149 which they traveled before) to determine their travel directions (Gärling et al. 1986).
+Moreover, researchers 150 151 in environmental and cognitive psychology have argued that evacuees use their perceptions to guide their navigation (Gärling et al. 1986; Turner and Penn 2002).
+With proper spatial representation of the 152 environment, Turner and Penn (2002) have shown that natural human movement can be reproduced in 153 simulations without the needs to assign the agents with extra information about the location of destination 154 155 and escape route.

-To simulate the spatial cognitive capability of the agents, a proper representation of the spatial connectivity that can be used for navigation by the agents is needed (Turner and Penn 2002).
-The spatial connectivity is often represented as a navigation graph or a road map.
-A variety of techniques have been proposed to create a navigation graph from a given building geometry (Latombe 1991).
-Many space discretization techniques have been used to derive a navigation graph, such as Voronoi diagrams, visibility graphs, and approximate cell decomposition (Choset 2005).
-In our work, we adopt a visibility graph derived based on the physical geometry and egress features of the building to represent the spatial connectivity of a floor (Chu et al. 2014).
-The visibility graph is used in SAFEgress primarily as a representation of the continuous space to allow the agents to perceive possible areas to explore, rather than as a navigation guide that dictates the movement of the agents.
+To simulate the spatial cognitive capability of the agents, a proper representation of the spatial 156 157 connectivity that can be used for navigation by the agents is needed (Turner and Penn 2002).
+The spatial connectivity is often represented as a navigation graph or a roadmap.
+A variety of techniques have been 158 proposed to create a navigation graph from a given building geometry.
+Most of these techniques have been 159 developed in the field of robotics (Latombe, 1995).
+Many space discretization techniques (such as Voronoi 160 diagrams) have been used to derive a navigation graph.
+Although these techniques are commonly used for 161 162 steering robots, they need to be modified for egress simulation for which human-like cognition and navigation are important.
+Approaches that are capable of more accurately modeling human perception and 163 cognition are based on visibility graphs (Choset, 2005).
+A visibility graph consists of nodes defined by the 164 physical geometry of the building, its special features and the destinations of the agents.
+An edge is added 165 to link two nodes if they are in the line of sight.
+In our work, we adopt a visibility graph to represent the spatial connectivity of a floor (Chu et al. 2014).
+The visibility graph is used in SAFEgress primarily as a representation of the continuous space to allow the agents to perceive possible areas to explore, rather than as a navigation guide that dictates the movement by the agents.

-3 A simulation framework for modeling human and social behaviors
+171 3.
+A simulation framework for modeling human and social behaviors